-RENAISS ANCERE HOLDINGS LTD. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below The B Board of Directors recommends you vote FOR the following: 1.
-Election of Directors - - - Nominees 01 David C. Bushnell 02 James L. Gibbo ons 03 Jea an D. Hamilton 04 Anthony M. Santomero For Against Abstain The B Board of Directors recommends you vote FOR Proposals 2 and 3.
-2. The approval, by a non-binding advisory vote, of the compensat tion of the l Named Execut ive Officers of F tenaissanceRe Holdings Ltd as disclosed in the Proxy Statement. - - - To appoint the firm of Ernst & Young Ltd., an independent registered public accounting firm, to serve as our auditors for the 2014 fiscal year and until our 2015 Annual General Meeting of Shareholders and to refer the determination of the auditor's remuneration to the Board of Directors. - - NOTE E: PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AN ND RETUR N PROMPTL Y IN THE ENC LOSED ENVELOPE.
+RENAISS SANCERE HOLDINGS LTD. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below The E Board of Directors recommends you vote FOR the following: 1.
+Election of Directors Nominees 01 David C. Bushnell 02 James L. Gibbons 03 Jean D. Hamilton 04 Anthony M. Santomero For Against Abstain The E Board of Directors recommends you vote FOR Proposals 2 and 3. $ \\$ 2.
+The approval, by a non-binding advisory vote, of the compensation of the Named Executive Officers of RenaissanceRe Holdings Ltd as disclosed in the Proxy Statement.
+3. To appoint the firm of Ernst & Young Ltd., an independent registered public accounting firm, to serve as our auditors for the 2014 fiscal year and until our 2015 Annual General Meeting of Shareholders and to refer the determination of the auditor's remuneration to the Board of Directors.
+NOT E: PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETU RN PROMPT LY IN THE EN CLOSED ENVELOPE.
 Please be sure to sign and date this Proxy.
-Yes No Please e indicate if you plan to attend this meeting. - execut e sign your name or names exactly as it appears on the share certific tor, administrator, trustee, guardian or corporate executor, please gi nts, all co-owners should sign.
-Signat ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Yes No Please e indicate if you plan to attend this meeting.
+Please sign your name or names exactly as it appears on the share certificate(s).
+When signing as attorney, executor, administrator, trustee, guardian or corporate executor, please give your full title as such.
+For joint accounts, all co-owners should sign.
+Signa ture [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date